Triple play: Unfielded triple play

 Political columnist and baseball enthusiast George Will posed one hypothetical way that a triple play could occur with no fielder touching the ball.
 With runners on first and second and no outs, the batter hits an infield fly, and is automatically out: one out.
 The runner from first passes the runner from second and is called out for that infraction: two outs.
 Just after that, the falling ball hits the runner from second, who is called out for interference: three outs.

 Whenever a batter or runner is out without a fielder touching the ball, MLB rule book section 10.09 provides for automatic putouts to be assigned by the official scorer.
 In this case, the first out would be credited to whoever the official scorer believes would have had the best chance of catching the infield fly.
 The second and third outs would be credited to the fielder(s) closest to the points the runners were, when their respective outs occurred.
 Under the scenario described above, the same fielder (the shortstop, for example) could be credited with all three putouts, thus attaining an unassisted triple play without having touched the ball.

-While this has never occurred in a Major League game, Texas League Hall of Famer Keith Bodie tells Sporting News that this event occurred in a 1986 spring training game.
+While this has never occurred in a major-league game, Texas League Hall of Famer Keith Bodie told Sporting News that this event occurred in a 1986 spring training game.